-If you want to learn how to stop procrastinating, the first step is to recognise that you procrastinate in the first place.
+To learn how to stop procrastinating, the first step is to recognise that you procrastinate in the first place.

-When we procrastinate we put off things, hide from important work, find distractions and only face the work when it’s unavoidable.
+Procrastination makes us put off things, hide from important work, find distractions and only face the work when it’s unavoidable.

-Don’t let procrastination take over your life, use proven strategies to help you stop procrastinating.
+Chronic procrastinators repeat this process over and over again.
+Don’t let procrastination take over your life, use the proven strategies I’m about to share to help you stop procrastinating.

-How to stop procrastinating
+Tips to help you stop procrastinating

-There are several strategies you can use to learn how to stop procrastinating in the future so you can take action on achieving your bigger and better goals.
+There are several proven strategies you can use to learn how to stop procrastinating so you can take action on achieving your bigger and better goals.